VegaDeftwing/OpGuidesHugoSrc/content/Engineering/circuits1.md

 [TODO] updated recommendations with DSLogic from Ebay and a cheap scope

+[TODO] ... or the Analog Lab from Diglent?

 But what are these actually used for day to day, and why would you want one?
 [TODO]

 [Quake on an oscilloscope (YouTube)](https://www.youtube.com/watch?v=GIdiHh6mW58&list=PL5cGwrD7cv8hK-qxPqRB25Dzs0BtLWhXz)